7Block Labs

 • Days 46-70: Anchoring and contracts

-• Anchor batch roots on a low‑cost L2 using blobs; store payloads in content‑addressed storage.
-Build your first enforceable contract: verify(bundle) → action. (datawallet.com)
+• For anchoring, place batch roots on a low-cost L2 using blobs and keep your payloads in content-addressed storage.
+It’s also time to create your first enforceable contract: verify(bundle) → action.
+Get the details here: (datawallet.com).

 • Days 71-90: Hardening and audits

-• Add transparency‑log monitoring, key rotation, and revocation handling; run a table‑top incident response on key compromise and data dispute.
+• Start adding some serious measures, like transparency-log monitoring, key rotation, and revocation handling.
+Also, run a tabletop incident response scenario focusing on key compromise and data disputes.

 Common pitfalls (and how to avoid them)

-• Underspecified schemas.
-Hash a stable schema version into every signature (EIP‑712 type hash or JSON‑LD context hash) to prevent ambiguity. (eips.ethereum.org)
+• Underspecified schemas are a big no-no. Make sure to hash a stable schema version into every signature (like an EIP‑712 type hash or JSON‑LD context hash) to clear up any confusion down the line. (eips.ethereum.org)

-• Attestation sprawl.
-Standardize on DSSE + in‑toto + VSA, plus VC/EAT for identities/devices; avoid bespoke formats that cost you years later. (github.com)
+• Attestation sprawl can get messy.
+Keep it simple by standardizing on DSSE + in‑toto + VSA, plus VC/EAT for identities/devices.
+Steer clear of custom formats that might cause you headaches years later. (github.com)

-• TEE evidence checks done “inside the app.”
-Split verification into a hardened, updatable verifier service consistent with IETF RATS roles. (ietf.org)
+• When it comes to TEE evidence checks done “inside the app,” think about breaking up the verification process.
+Create a solid, updatable verifier service that aligns with the IETF RATS roles. (ietf.org)

 A short, concrete example: EIP‑712 verification stub